The Skatalites: Early years: 1964–1965

-They played their first show in May 1964 at the Hi-Hat club, on Water Lane in Rae Town, which was owned and operated by Orville "Billy" Farnum.
-It was supposed to be a rehearsal but so many people gathered around the place they decided to just charge admission and let people enjoy themselves.
-After that word spread like wildfire that the musicians who had been playing all the hit records for so many years had formed a band named The Skatalites.
+The Skatalites played their first public performance in May 1964 at the Hi-Hat Club on Water Lane in Rae Town, Kingston.
+The venue was owned and operated by Orville "Billy" Farnum.
+Initially intended as a rehearsal, the session drew such a large crowd that the band decided to charge admission and proceed with a full performance.
+News of the event spread quickly, and word soon circulated that the musicians behind many of Jamaica's hit records had officially formed a band, now known as The Skatalites.
 Coxsone Dodd helped initially: "At the formation of the band, I supplied the PA system, microphones and what ever it is.
 Also the guitar amplifier and other amplifier.
 I helped with transportation and I supplied storage for equipment and instruments.
 I was a part of promoting the first gigs and other gigs to get it off the ground, because I figured more or less, if I am recording the Skatalites, its good to get them popular out in the streets, yunno?"

 Trombonist Don Drummond had at least 200 tunes to his name by 1965.
 On 1 January 1965, Drummond was arrested for the murder of his girlfriend, Anita "Marguerita" Mahfood.
 He was later convicted and remanded to the Bellevue Asylum.

 In August 1965, The Skatalites played their last show.
 They broke up into two supergroups, Rolando Alphonso and the Soul Vendors and Tommy McCook and the Supersonics.
 In April 1967, The Skatalites' ska adaptation of the theme to the film The Guns of Navarone entered the Top 40 of the UK Singles Chart.
 Don Drummond died on 6 May 1969, in the Bellevue Asylum.